Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 Nungwi and Kendwa are beach villages located at the northern tip of Zanzibar.

-These two places are the best for beach sports including swimming on the high and low tides.
+These two locations are ideal for beach sports, including swimming at high and low tides.

-Off- the cost of this part there are the best coral reefs with plenty of marine life making it popular for diving tours and boat trips in Zanzibar.
+Offshore, the coral reefs offer some of the best coral reefs with abundant marine life, making them popular for diving tours and boat trips in Zanzibar.

-Thinking of Zanzibar full moon party?
-If, yes then Kendwa Beach is home to the famous.
+Thinking of the Zanzibar full moon party?
+If yes, then Kendwa Beach is home to the famous.

-For those who are focusing on volunteering activities, Nugwi is the best place to volunteer.
+For those focusing on volunteer activities, Nugwi is the best place to volunteer.

 Jambiani Village

 Jambiani is a tiny fishing village in Zanzibar.
-It is ideally located between the towns of Paje and Makunduchon on the southeast coast of Zanzibar.
+It is ideally located between the towns of Paje and Makunduchon on Zanzibar’s southeast coast.

-The area is well-known for having that authentic Zanzibar feel, where dugout canoes are still used for transport.
+The area is well known for its authentic Zanzibar feel, with dugout canoes still used for transport.

 It’s also known for its local seaweed farming activities, and locals are only too happy to share their knowledge about this vital source of agriculture.